 The School District's governmental funds are accounted for using the modified accrual basis of accounting.
-The governmental funds had total revenues of \$21.7 million and total expenditures of \$20.3 million.
-The excess of revenues over expenditures was due to a cognizant fiscal effort to reduce expenses in line with reduced state and federal funding, while maintaining an educational environment to meet the needs of our students.
+The governmental funds had total revenues of \$22.9 million and total expenditures of \$21.1 million.
+The excess of revenues over expenditures was due to the School District's sales tax revenues as well as a cognizant fiscal effort to keep expenses in line with state and federal funding, while maintaining an educational environment to meet the needs of our students.